 - 2 tablespoons bicarb soda

-- 10 drops essential oils of choice – I like eucalyptus, lavender or citrusy scents for cleaning
+- 10 drops essential oils of choice – tea tree, lavender or citrusy scents are good for cleaning

-Mix in a jar slowly adding the vinegar (mind the reaction), use to dampen a clean cloth then wipe over the tiles, giving the bottom of the shower a bit of extra elbow grease with a wooden scrubbing brush if needed.
+Mix in a jar slowly adding the vinegar (mind the reaction), use to dampen a clean cloth then wipe over the tiles, giving the bottom of the shower a bit of extra elbow grease with a wooden scrubbing brush and a bit of castile soap if needed.

 - Hot water